 Can’t slackers help themselves??

-What we do with it and how we spend it can speaks volumes about our life.
+What we do with it and how we spend it can speak volumes about our life.

 We can’t make more or get it back therefore every minute counts.